Alasdair’s Engineering Pages © A. N. Beal 2018 www.anbeal.co.uk

 Liverpool Multistorey Car Park Fire

 On 31st December 2017, a major fire occurred at the Liverpool Waterfront multistorey car park, near the Liverpool Echo Arena.
 The fire started in the engine bay of a Range Rover but spread rapidly from there.
-The fire brigade arrived quickly and stopped it spreading to adjacent buildings but 1400 cars were destroyed and the car park will have to be demolished.
+The fire brigade arrived quickly and stopped it spreading to adjacent buildings but over 1,000 cars were destroyed and the car park suffered major structural damage.
 Fortunately nobody was killed or injured.

 The car park was of modern concrete construction, with open-